-The initial impetus for each of my paintings is a dress from a particular designer in a particular historical time.
 As I was growing up I caught glimpses of high fashion in magazines, but clothes for personal expression were inaccessible to me.
 The possibility of self creation through such rich means and such focus on the body opened something important inside of me.